nick-brown/ruby-interview-questions/README.md

 Inheritance
 -------------------------------------------------------------------------------

-Q: What's the difference between `#is_a?` and `#instance_of?`?
+Q: What's the difference between `Object#is_a?` and `Object#instance_of?`?
-A: `#instance_of?` ignores inheritance and any mixed-in modules.
+A: `Object#instance_of?` ignores inheritance and any mixed-in modules.

-Q: If `#super` is invoked without any arguments, which if any arguments get passed to the superclass method?
+Q: If the `super` keyword is used in a method without any arguments, which if any arguments get passed to the superclass method?
-A: All arguments that were passed to the subclass method will be passed to the superclass method.
+A: All arguments that were passed to the current subclass method will be passed to the superclass method.

 Q: Are singleton methods inherited?
 A: No, since they are not defined by a class and thus are unrelated to the inheritance mechanism.